 - Home

 - Troubleshoot U

 - Orive U

+- 🔰 Drive Performance Data 🕕

-- Drive Performance Data
+- NOTE: Drive Performance Data is a view only submenu, no parameter manipulation is allowed in this window.

 The commanded speed scaling needs to be adjusted in the drive unit as follows:

 - d.
 Using a handheld tachometer, measure the car speed.
 If measuring the car speed on Inspection mode allow a few seconds for inspection speed to settle, if on Automatic operation have the car perform as long a possible multi floor run.
 Make note of the measured car speed. - e.
 Obtain the Contract MTR SPD parameter value from menu A1 in the drive unit.